SarahBass/Pixel-Pet-Plus-Galaxy/README.md

 # Pixel-Pet-Plus-Galaxy
 Clockface Versa 3 and Sense 6.0 SDK

-Versa3 Sense SDK 6.0 - Complete and Tested on Real Device
+Versa3 Sense SDK 6.0 - Beta - But feel free to try it out

 Stats heavy watch, filled with cute interactions, daily changing pictures, and fun surprises.